Google Reviews

 Prototype C (simplistic low-fidelity prototype) seemed to be the most popular, having the most simple and easy to follow interface.
 There was a comment on including text next to the icons in the navigation bar, but this was a common thought shared across all of the prototypes dependent on which one was seen first (for example, someone had the same thought if they saw Prototype A or B first, but after you see one prototype, you will understand the navigation bar of the next one you see- this is why I stressed the importance of randomized order when it came to letting participants look at each prototype).

 Across the interviews, some of the key insights noted were that, although users may like more features, they might not use all of them, and also would prefer a cleaner interface over a cramped one.
-Additionally, most participants said that the biggest challenge mostly had to do with understanding icons initially due to the lack of text.
 Prototype A was noted to have been the “most confusing” prototype to use out of all three, and participants suggested adding text for clarity, and removing the rating reviews feature.
 They also liked the idea of the bookmarks page being attached to the “You” page (as presented in Prototype C).
 Additionally, I noted that participants found that the “recommendations” and “curated maps” features were quite similar, so it might be redundant to include both.
-During the interview, I asked one quantitative question that will be discussed in the next section.

 New Tab on “Landing” Page